mrdominguez/cloudera-manager-cli/README.md

 ## Suported cluster/service/role actions

+To execute an action, set `-a={commandName}` in the appropriate context.

-For a complete list, go to https://cloudera.github.io/cm_api/ and click on **Full API Docs**.
+For a complete list of commands, go to https://cloudera.github.io/cm_api/ and click on **Full API Docs > REST**.

 Role actions:
 - `/clusters/{clusterName}/services/{serviceName}/roleCommands/{commandName}`